 - The NALSA lays down policies, principles, guidelines and frames effective and economical schemes for the State Legal Services Authorities to implement the Legal Services Programmes throughout the country.

-- Supreme Court Legal Services Committee – has been constituted to administer and implement the legal services programme in so far as it relates to the SC.
+- Supreme Court Legal Services Committee – has been constituted to administer and implement the legal services programme in so far as it relates to the SUPREME COURT.

 - State Legal Services Authority – In every State have been constituted.

-- High Court Legal Services Committee – In every HC have been constituted.
+- High Court Legal Services Committee – In every HIGH COURT have been constituted.

 - District Legal Services Authorities – In every district have been constituted

 - Taluk Legal Services Committees – constituted in most of the Taluks to provide free legal services to the people and conduct Lok Adalat in the State.

 - NALSA shall consist of the CJI who shall be the Patron-in-Chief and a serving or retired Judge of the SC to be nominated by the President, in consultation with the CJI, who shall be the Executive Chairman.